SanazRezvani/eeg-motor-imagery-fbcsp/README.md

 | KNN | 91.18% |
 | LDA | 83.82% |

-The best-performing classifier was LDA, achieving 92.65% accuracy.
+The best-performing classifier was KNN, achieving 91.18% accuracy.

 ## Relation to Real-Time BCI